thomasbelliott/516-1/README.md

 will provide an exercise targeting the preposition which the user has mastered to the least extent.
 Mastery level for the preposition *x* should be calculated as the number of times the user has gotten the preposition *x* correct in exercises less the number of times the user has gotten the preposition *x* wrong.

+For example, if learner A responds to two items on preposition *x* and answers them both correctly, then his mastery level for preposition *x* will be 2.
+If learner B responds to 4 items on preposition *x*, but answers only 2 of them correctly, then his mastery level will be 0.

 You should use a JavaScript object in your program to track the user's mastery levels for all prepositions.